frolv/lynxbot/README.md

 ## Introduction

-BOTNAME is a Twitch.tv IRC bot designed specifically for use on Old School Runescape streams.
+LynxBot is a Twitch.tv IRC bot designed specifically for use on Old School Runescape streams.
 It offers a number of commands that assist

 ## Installation